USS Mahan (DD-364): Sinking

 On the morning of 7 December 1944, exactly three years after the day the Japanese attacked Pearl Harbor, troops of the US 77th Infantry Division landed south of Ormoc City.
 At the same time, Mahan was patrolling the channel between Leyte and Ponson Island.
 The amphibious strike by the infantry met with little opposition, but nine Japanese bombers and four escort fighters converged on Mahan.
 In Kamikaze (1997), Raymond Lamont-Brown wrote: "Observers were to record of this, one of the most unusual and devastating of kamikaze assaults of 1944, that the Japanese aircraft used torpedo-launching tactics, but when they had been hit ... they switched to kamikaze attacks, diving on Mahan".
 During the assault, US Army fighters downed three Japanese aircraft and damaged two more.
 Mahan shot down four but took three direct kamikaze hits, as David Sears observed in At War With the Wind (2008), "... the most calamitous [being] a direct hit to the superstructure near the No. 2 gun."

 Exploding and awash in flames, Mahan was turned by Commander E. G. Campbell toward the picket line in a last hope to save her before issuing the order to abandon ship.
-The destroyers and rescued the survivors; one officer and five men were missing, and thirteen seriously wounded (including burns).
-The US destroyer Walke sank Mahan with torpedoes and gunfire because she was not salvageable.
+The US destroyers and rescued the survivors; one officer and five men were missing, and thirteen seriously wounded (including burns).
+Walke sank Mahan with torpedoes and gunfire because she was not salvageable.

 Mahans captain praised the performance of his crew during the ordeal.
 He described their response as disciplined and courageous.
 Mahan received five battle stars for her World War II service.